Prince or Princess is a title used in Westeros, Essos and the Summer Islands.

 In Westeros, the title is usually conferred to the children of the king.
 Prior to the War of the Usurper, the heir to the king on the Iron Throne held the title "Prince of Dragonstone", and one his other sons held the title "Prince of Summerhall".
 The rest of the children of the Monarch were styled Prince or Princess.
 Ever since the deposition of the Targaryens during Robert's Rebellion, the title "Prince of Dragonstone" has not been used; the children of the monarch are referred to only as Prince or Princess.

-In Dorne, the ruler of that "kingdom" is styled Prince, following the Rhoynar tradition.
-His sons and daughters are also styled "Prince" or "Princess of Dorne," as we can see with Oberyn Martell and the children of Prince Doran Martell.
+In Dorne, the ruler of is styled Prince of Dorne, following the tradition of the Rhoynar immigrants, imposed by Nymeria during the unification of the region under House Martell.
+The offspring of the Prince are also styled "Prince" or "Princess", as we can see with Oberyn Martell and the children of Prince Doran Martell.

 Some of the rulers of the Summer Islands, like Jalabhar Xho, style themselves "Princes."

 - Prince of Pentos